Skip to main content

 “These comments fall in line with a report from Deadline that compared the live-action remake's opening weekend numbers to other films and broke the numbers down by 'red' states and 'blue' states.
 It found that 'red' state moviegoers actually saw Snow White in slightly higher percentages than other family and animated movies, certainly indicating those viewers were not staying away from the movie in unusual numbers.”

 Still, it’s apparently Disney’s internal narrative now that the film wrecked not because they didn’t understand their audience, but because Rachel Zegler made some Instagram posts.
 (Well, obviously.
-Everything was turning up daisies for this film all until then, right? …) Moreover, as it pertains specifically to Zegler’s comments about the 2024 election, she’s not just speaking as the face of a big-budget movie.
+Everything was turning up daisies for this film all until then, right?
+There were no other controversies surrounding this film, right?…) Moreover, as it pertains specifically to Zegler’s comments about the 2024 election, she’s not just speaking as the face of a big-budget movie.
 She is also speaking as a member of a racial minority group that is absolutely being impacted by the policies and actions of the powers in place.
 I don’t know, was she making this conversation about her?

 Hercules (1997)